 That output, however, was unusable without translating it into a decimal range (for example 100.12 - 120.23), but by using an asset’s known market metrics such as realized volatility, my model could calculate a real-time minimum and maximum price that I could pair with my intuition.

 Finally, if you’re interested in creating your own sentiment model, I have included the algos and indicators my model uses in the “stats for nerds” footnote below.
-I’m afraid it’s a deep rabbit hole, but a worthwhile venture.
-Picture the mindblown emoji once you get the basics down.
+It’s a steep learning curve but a worthwhile venture.

 Stats for nerds: Algorithms, indicators, and services used: ARIMA, VAR, Python, Anaconda, Scikit Learn, fBM, Volatility Studies, Volume Studies, Momentum Studies, Currency Correlations, Long Term Dependence, TWS API, various vol services

 If you act on anything provided in this newsletter, you agree to the terms in this disclaimer.
 Everything in this newsletter is for educational and entertainment purposes only and NOT investment advice.
 Nothing in this newsletter is an offer to sell or to buy any security.
 The author is not responsible for any financial loss you may incur by acting on any information provided in this newsletter.
 Before making any investment decisions, talk to a financial advisor.